 What is steam engine?
 It’s a very common question for all of us.
 In this article, we will learn, the basics, definition, parts, working principle, advantages, disadvantages of steam engines.

-Steam engines at earlier stages are not practical power producers.
+Steam engines at earlier stages are not practical to power producers.
 During the industrial revolution, with more advanced designs they became a major source of mechanical power.

 As combustion takes place outside the engine cylinder, many steam engines are ‘External Combustion Engines’.